hannahtinkler/wordpress-lockout/README.md

 ### Filters

 #### wordpress_lockout:locked_out_message:
-What it does:   Customise the message that is shown to locked out users.
-Default:        You're currently locked out from this CMS
+What it does:   Customise the message that is shown to locked out users (default: You're currently locked out from this CMS)

 ```
 add_filter('wordpress_lockout:locked_out_message', function ($message) {